 For example, an eligible investor in the 25% federal tax bracket could see an advertised yield of 8.1%¹ effectively increase to a tax-equivalent yield of approximately 8.65% when factoring in the Section 199A deduction.

-Real estate investments also allow for depreciation deductions, reducing taxable income even as properties generate cash flow.
-This tax deferral can significantly enhance cash-on-cash returns and improve long-term performance.
+For equity real estate investments, depreciation can reduce taxable income even as properties generate cash flow.
+That tax deferral can improve after-tax outcomes over time.

 Comparing post-tax yields to other investments